 Do you live outside of the pacific timezone?

-Use this tool to confirm what time the conference will be live in your area and add the event to your calendar if you are ready to.
+We will soon have a tool to confirm what time the conference will be live in your area, and add the event to your calendar if you are ready.

 *Presentations and times subject to change without notice